28 Feb Why FinTech Start-ups Need Content Marketing

 Content strategy: counteracting start-up stumbling blocks

 Despite no shortage of funding opportunities, FinTech start-ups face a number of challenges as they navigate the journey to becoming an established company.
-Below, we take a look at some of the most common stumbling blocks and the way in which an effective content marketing strategy can help minimise them:
+Below, we take a look at some of the most common stumbling blocks and the way in which effective content strategy services can help minimise them:

 The rise and growing success of FinTech companies mean candidates are certainly not short of opportunities.
 To attract the best talent, start-ups have to work hard to outshine fellow recruiters.
 On top of this, as the sector experiences rapid growth, it is also experiencing a shortage of data scientists, developers and FinTech specialists which emphasises the need for start-ups to position themselves as attractive, innovative places to work.
 A content marketing strategy focused on positioning the business in this light is crucial in order to compete for and attract the best talent.
 Think punchy, engaging careers pages and fresh job descriptions that echo brand ethos.